christianmatthe/wobble_aux/README.md

 # wobble_aux
-auxiliary code meant to work with megbedell/wobble on CARMENES data
+auxiliary code meant to work with megbedell/wobble on CARMENES data.
+Includes a version of wobble, do not preinstall wobble.

 Python environment Setup Instructions (preliminary):